Frequently Asked Questions

 Can I drill them myself?

-Already have an aquarium?
-So long as it is not tempered, and is thick enough to support the pressure of water after the hole is drilled (minimum 1/2″ recommended) you can easily drill a hole yourself with our hole drilling kits and template.
+You can drill it yourself as long as it’s not tempered, and it’s thick enough to support the water pressure after the hole is drilled (minimum 1/2″ recommended).
+You can easily drill a hole yourself with our hole-drilling kits and template!

 Back to Top